Australia’s safest child car seats for 2021 revealed

 Age of use: Six months to at least seven years.

-Best performer overall: Of the seats tested, the Infa-Secure (CS7113 - Odyssey II, Rally II, Rover and Lantra) was the highest rated in forward-facing mode, with a protection score of 4.7 in forward and 3.8 in booster mode, while the Safety First Solo GMBE 2013 was the highest rated in booster mode, with a protection score of 4.8 and a 2.7 in forward-facing mode.
+Best performer overall: Of the seats tested, the Infa-Secure (CS7113 - Odyssey II, Rally II, Rover, Lantra, Racing Kid II, Rally II and Groove) was the highest rated in forward-facing mode, with a protection score of 4.7 in forward and 3.8 in booster mode, while the Mothers Choice Kin (or Prime) GMBE2A 2013 was the highest rated in booster mode, with a protection score of 4.7 and a 3.8 in forward-facing mode.
 To see all seats tested in this category, click here.

 Remember to check safety ratings in all modes.